nyc-bobolinks-2016/snitching-on-sinatra-challenge/part2.md

 The structure of this error looks really familiar.
 We saw this when we first started and we hadn't yet declared the route we were trying to access.
-Sinatra is kind enough to tell us exactly the route it's hitting, `post '/custom_greetings'`.
+Sinatra is kind enough to tell us exactly the route it "matched": `post '/custom_greetings'`.
 This is the route we used for the HTML form above.

 Our previous requests were HTTP GET requests, which generally *retrieve* data from the server.
-We had our form submit a POST request, another HTTP method we can use, to perform an action on the server.
+We had our form submit a POST request &mdash; another HTTP method we can use &mdash; to perform an action on the server.

 When we submit a POST request, a request "body" is sent to the server.
 In our form, the body that got sent was the `input` tag we put in our form.